melnik909/you-should-know-css/en.md

 True.
 The `:where()` pseudo-class function nulles specificity.
 So the `.label` selector has more specificity.
 It's why the computed value of the `color` property is `red`.

-## What color will the square be in the following example?
+## What will a shape be displayed in the following example?
 ```css
 .container {
   display: inline;